ritaxiaotian/FlowScope/README.md

 ### the fine bank receives

-​ &nbsp;&nbs; You can easily search on the net, and get the below information.  in China, the total amount of the fine of thousands of financial company is no more than 1  billion due to poor performance in AML ,   even in Europe and North America, Australia, where the financial market is quite measure,  the amount of  is not high compare to their high profit.
+​ &nbsp; &nbs; You can easily search on the net, and get the below information.  in China, the total amount of the fine of thousands of financial company is no more than 1  billion due to poor performance in AML ,   even in Europe and North America, Australia, where the financial market is quite measure,  the amount of  is not high compare to their high profit.

-&nbsp;&nbs; The bank has no strong motivation to do AML.
+&nbsp; &nbs; The bank has no strong motivation to do AML.

 ![1598500597707](C:\Users\alf\AppData\Roaming\Typora\typora-user-images\1598500597707.png)